 Retouch and Restore

 This course will explore the techniques, tools, practices, and workflows used in image restoration and retouching.
 We will begin with historical images to practice basic retouching and restoration techniques.
 We will then apply these skills to contemporary images and discuss the importance of the collaborative role of the image-maker and the re-toucher.
 One of the primary goals is to help students craft a personal or signature imaging style as well as looking at image retouching as an important skill set for career options.
+(Prerequisites: PHAR-201 or PHAR-202 or PHAR-203 or PHAR-204 or equivalent course.)
+Lab 5 (Fall).

 The Fine Print Workflow